Jacob Jones (naval officer): Lieutenant

 During the Quasi-War with France, he served under Commodore John Barry in the frigate USS United States and was commissioned a lieutenant February 27, 1801.
+First Barbary War:Jones was serving on USS Constellation in October, 1802 when he was arrested for aiding and abetting the murder of Marine Capt.
+James McKnight by Navy Lt.
+Richard H. L. Lawson in a duel on 14 October at Leghorn.
 Jones joined the crew of Philadelphia on May 24, 1803, as second lieutenant (2nd mate).
 On October 31, 1803, he was taken prisoner with the rest of Philadelphia's crew by the Bey of Tripoli and held until liberated in June 1805.

 Master Commandant

 On April 20, 1810, Jones received promotion to master commandant, and on June 4, he took command of USS Wasp.
 In October 1812, Jones and Wasp sailed on an Atlantic cruise.
 On October 13 he captured the British 12-gun brig HMS Dolphin.

-Despite storm damage to his ship, he attacked a British convoy on October 18 and, following an intense battle, captured the Royal Navy sloop of war HMS Frolic, in a battle that became quite famous.
-Both combatants were seriously damaged and he soon fell victim to the powerful ship of the line HMS Poictiers.
-Still, Jones was widely admired and when he returned to the United States after an exchange of prisoners, he received a gold medal from the United States Congress.
+Despite storm damage to his ship, he attacked a British convoy on October 18 and, following an intense battle, captured the Royal Navy sloop of war HMS Frolic, in a fierce engagement.
+Both ships were seriously damaged and were captured by the 74-gun ship of the line HMS Poictiers.
+Still, Jones was widely admired among Americans and when he returned to the United States after an exchange of prisoners, he received a gold medal from the United States Congress.